-In recent years, Andorra has become an increasingly attractive tax destination and, as a result, more and more people or entrepreneurs are looking to become residents in Andorra.
+In recent years, Andorra has become an increasingly attractive tax destination, which is why more and more individuals and entrepreneurs are seeking to become residents in Andorra.

-This small principality offers a favourable tax regime, with a maximum personal income tax rate of 10% and a corporate tax rate of 10%, which makes it one of the most competitive options in Europe.
-In addition, Andorra does not apply wealth or inheritance taxes, making it the ideal place for those seeking to optimize their income and protect their wealth.
+This small principality offers a favorable tax system, with a maximum personal income tax (IRPF) of 10% and a corporate tax rate of 10%, making it one of the most competitive options in Europe.
+In addition, Andorra does not impose wealth or inheritance taxes, making it an ideal place for those looking to optimize their income and protect their assets.

-In addition, the diversity of profiles interested in tax residency in Andorra is increasingly wide.
-From businessmen and entrepreneurs looking to establish their businesses in a tax-favorable environment, to independent professionals, investors or retirees who wish to benefit from its low tax burden and improve their quality of life.
+Furthermore, the range of profiles interested in tax residency in Andorra is becoming increasingly diverse.
+From business owners and entrepreneurs seeking to establish their companies in a tax-friendly environment, to freelancers, investors, or retirees who wish to benefit from its low tax burden and improve their quality of life.

-Andorra also attracts families and elite athletes, who value its security, quality health services and natural environment.
-Thus, Andorra presents itself as a strategic option for those seeking to improve their fiscal and personal situation.
+Andorra also attracts families and elite athletes, who value its safety, high-quality healthcare services, and natural surroundings.
+As such, Andorra presents itself as a strategic option for those looking to improve both their financial and personal situation.

 Table of contents